 Poor body image and low self-esteem may also have a role to play in the development of binge-eating disorder.
 People who are dissatisfied with the appearance or shape of their body are more susceptible to an eating disorder such as binge-eating disorder.

-There are also some health conditions or biological factors that may be involved in causing binge-eating disorder.
-For example, changes in the hunger and satiety hormones produced in the hypothalamus can lead to abnormal regulation of food intake and the possibility of binge-eating.
+There are also some health conditions or biological factors that may be involved in causing a binge-eating disorder.
+For example, changes in the hunger and satiety hormones produced in the hypothalamus can lead to an abnormal regulation of food intake and the possibility of binge-eating.

-Additionally, there is some evidence that the neurotransmitters in the brain such as serotonin may have a role to play although more research is required to support this notion.
+Additionally, there is some evidence that the neurotransmitters in the brain such as serotonin may have a role to play, although more research is required to support this notion.

 A binge-eating disorder usually presents in adolescence or early adulthood, suggesting that age may have an impact on the presentation of the disease.
 This may also be linked to the hormonal changes that typically occur during this period of life, however.

 Social and cultural ideals of beauty, body weight, and body shape may be driving factors for binge-eating disorder.
 Many individuals feel an overwhelming pressure to maintain a slender body shape and use strict dieting techniques get there.
 However, these restrictions can be counter-productive and increase the urge to eat when faced with emotional stress.

 Additionally, unhealthy habits can be acquired from parents, particularly those who use food to comfort or reward their children or those who place a strong emphasis on body appearance and weight.
 Traumatic situations, such as emotional or sexual abuse, can also increase the risk of an eating disorder such as a binge-eating disorder.